rotellini9809/mjlab/docs/api/actuators.md

 ### Explicit Actuators

+These actuators explicitly compute efforts and forward them to an underlying <motor>
-User computes torques explicitly.
-This enables custom control laws and actuator dynamics that can't be expressed with built-in types (e.g., velocity-dependent torque limits, learned actuator networks).
+actuator acting as a passthrough.
+This enables custom control laws and actuator dynamics that can't be expressed with built-in types.

 > **⚠️ Stability warning**: Explicit actuators may be less numerically stable
 > than built-in actuators because the integrator cannot account for the
-> velocity derivatives of the control forces, especially with high damping
+> velocity derivatives of the control forces, especially with high damping gains.
-> gains.
-See [Numerical Stability: Built-in vs.
-> Explicit](#numerical-stability-built-in-vs-explicit) for details.

 **IdealPdActuator**: Base class that implements an ideal PD controller.